Phone us in confidence 02381 924877

 7. Post-assessment:

 If the assessment outcome was a diagnosis of ADHD, we can offer additional further post-assessment sessions to offer support, guidance and advice to address any on-going needs you may have.
-We can also offer consultation to schools, colleges and universities.
+We can also offer consultation to schools, colleges and universities for environmental adjustments..

-We can also offer further therapeutic sessions to offer treatment for any behaviour or emotional concerns your child or teenager may be experiencing, such as difficulties with relationships, self harm, anxiety, depression, self esteem and emotion management.
+We provide further therapeutic sessions to offer treatment for any behaviour or emotional concerns your child or teenager may be experiencing, such as difficulties with relationships, self harm, anxiety, depression, self esteem and emotion management.

 Please see information under “Child and Adolescent Therapy”.